Committee's vaccine bill approval provokes backlash

 A school district administrator said the bill was "asinine."
 A mother told the committee her child isn't a "guinea pig" for them to inject with "toxic" chemicals.

-Doctors testified about the rise infant patients they care for because they have contracted vaccine-preventable diseases due to the declining rate of vaccinations in Oregon, limiting the effectiveness of herd immunity where enough people are vaccinated that it protects immunocompromised people from vaccine-preventable diseases.
+Doctors testified about the rise of infant patients they care for because they have contracted vaccine-preventable diseases due to the declining rate of vaccinations in Oregon, limiting the effectiveness of "herd immunity" — a situation in which enough people are vaccinated that it protects immunocompromised people from vaccine-preventable diseases.

-On Friday, April 26, goes before the full Ways and Means committee, where co-chair Sen. Elizabeth Steiner Hayward is one of its largest supporters.
+On Friday, April 26, the bill goes before the full Ways and Means committee, where co-chair Sen. Elizabeth Steiner Hayward of Beaverton is one of its largest supporters.

 Witnesses testifying in a handful of hearings during the past couple of months have said they felt this is an example of a tyrannical government and that lawmakers were being bought off by pharmaceutical companies.
 They have talked about injuries they believe their children have sustained from vaccines, and that the government would "forcibly inject" their children with "toxic chemicals."